agates-network/Agates-Network/Agates Network Referral Boost Policy.md

 >100 × 0.025 + 100 × 100 × 0.01 + 100 × 100 × 100 × 0.005 = 5102.5 USDT (51.025 USDT per referral for **A**)

 ### 4.2.
 AGAT Rewards
-1. During this "Agates Network Referral Boost" campaign, each time one of your referrals meets the "valid referral" requirements(mines a total of **1,000 Credited AGAT** through Daily Mining, Mining Bonus, and Referral Mining Bonus), you will instantly receive an additional 1,000 Credited AGAT as a reward.
+1. During this **Agates Network Referral Boost** campaign, each time one of your referrals meets the "valid referral" requirements(mines a total of **1,000 Credited AGAT** through Daily Mining, Mining Bonus, and Referral Mining Bonus), you will instantly receive an additional 1,000 Credited AGAT as a reward.
 2. For each new user you invite, you will immediately receive 5,000 Crediting AGAT.
 These 5,000 Crediting AGAT will gradually convert into Credited AGAT as the new user progresses in their mining activities.
 Please refer to the "Referral Mining Bonus" section in the "How to mine?" rules in the App for more details.
 3. The more Credited AGAT you mine, the more USDT rewards you will earn through various activities such as Mining Reward, Holding Dividends, and Promoting Bonus.

 ### 4.3.
+Achievement Bonus
+1. Upon reaching the goal of 200,000 active users within 100 days, we will issue an additional 1,000 USDT, distributed proportionally among the top 100 promoters based on the number of invitations.
+2. Upon reaching the goal of 200,000 active users within 100 days, we will airdrop an additional 100 million Credited AGAT to all active users.

+### 4.4.
 Withdrawal
-All referral rewards will be deposited into the withdrawable USDT account in each participant's Agates Wallet every day based on the participant's actual invitation performance.
+1. All rewards will be deposited into the withdrawable USDT account in each participant's Agates Wallet every day based on the participant's actual invitation performance.

-These rewards can be withdrawn to personal wallet at any time according to the withdrawal rules.
+2. These rewards can be withdrawn to personal wallet at any time according to the withdrawal rules.

 ## 5. Participating Process
 1. Complete registration for Agates Network and obtain your unique referral link with your Agates ID (which is also your invitation code) in the Invite page.